-Spanish Romance by Francisco Tárrega
+Spanish Romance by Anonymous

 “Spanish Romance (Romanza, Romance de Amor, Romance Anónimo)” is without a doubt one of the most iconic pieces in the classical guitar repertoire.
 Its history has been speckled with conjecture as to who actually wrote that piece.
 At various times it has been attributed to Antonio Rubira, David del Castillo,[1] Francisco Tárrega, Fernando Sor, Daniel Fortea, Miguel Llobet, Antonio Cano, Vicente Gómez and Narciso Yepes! (sourced from Wikipedia).
 I think it’s easier just for it to remain anonymous!